Master of Arts in ICT Policy and Regulation (MA ICTPR)

 This degree is designed to meet the needs of policymakers, regulators, operators, communications managers in large and small organisations, user and consumer groups, NGOs, and others involved in or affected by ICT sector policy and regulation.
 The degree provides participants with an opportunity to improve their professional skills and/or refocus their expertise through:

-- expanding and updating their knowledge of ICT ecosystem policy and regulation
+- expanding and updating their knowledge of policy and regulation for the digital economy

 - investigating research problems and exploring new ideas and experiences